PRCWebDev/learning-javascript/README.md

 ---

-## ✔️ 22 - 25 February 2022
+#### ☑️ 22 - 25 February 2022

-1. Learned about VS Code setup and useful extensions, developer skills, debugging and completed a HTML & CSS crash course to refresh my previous knowledge (all adding up to ~ 3h of video content) ✔️
+1. Learned about VS Code setup and useful extensions, developer skills, debugging and completed a HTML & CSS crash course to refresh my previous knowledge (all adding up to ~ 3h of video content) ☑️

 - Source: [The Complete JavaScript Course 2022: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/) created by Jonas Schmedtmann.
 All credit goes to him 🙏

 ---

-## ✔️ 18 - 21 February 2022
+#### ☑️ 18 - 21 February 2022

-1. Practiced spaced repetition: rewatched ALL of the JavaScript Fundamentals (part 1 + part 2) video lectures (~ 9.5h of video content) and redid some of the challenges and some of the assignments ✔️
+1. Practiced spaced repetition: rewatched ALL of the JavaScript Fundamentals (part 1 + part 2) video lectures (~ 9.5h of video content) and redid some of the challenges and some of the assignments ☑️

 - Source: [The Complete JavaScript Course 2022: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/) created by Jonas Schmedtmann.
 All credit goes to him 🙏

 ---

-## ✔️ 11 - 17 February 2022
+#### ☑️ 11 - 17 February 2022

-1. Completed the second part of the JavaScript Fundamentals video lectures (~ 4.5h of video content) ✔️
+1. Completed the second part of the JavaScript Fundamentals video lectures (~ 4.5h of video content) ☑️

 - Source: [The Complete JavaScript Course 2022: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/) created by Jonas Schmedtmann.
 All credit goes to him 🙏